top of page

 To finish the big block path discussion introduced earlier, please note the fourth Y4 ignorance path found at the bottom of the big block graphic.
 This is where we thought a path was known – either the white solid or white dotted line – but turns out to be something different.
 As explored via the following HRU framework, the "unknown, known" of ignorance is generally a worse state than the "unknown, unknown" of uncertainty.

 This is because we fooled ourselves, at the time a decision needed to be made, into considering a belief to be in the known outcome category.
 Ultimately, upon a post-mortem inspection, we determined we made a mistake about the potential outcome.
 It becomes clear that the outcome was knowable but we failed to properly assess the data at that decision moment.
 As a point of clarification, the reasoning error is more likely to be an error of omission.
-That is, the data was either unavailable, ignored, or mis-weighted as needed to make a better assessment.
+That is, the data was available, but either misweighted or ignored altogether and would have been helpful to make a better assessment.
 "Fooling ourselves" relates to the trope:

 "It seemed like a good idea at the time."